 This course introduces students to the basic concepts of biophysical modeling.
 Methods such as molecular dynamics and Brownian Dynamics simulations, as well as larger-scale models for regulatory networks are covered and the associated computational tools are introduced.

-Biophysics 550 — Introduction to the Biophysics Laboratory
+Biophysics 550 — Biophysics Laboratory

 (This course is a meet-together with Biophysics 450)